Based on the analyses of what climate change means for Innsbruck, there are two main strategies to deal with climate change:

 The core of the adaptation strategy is a comprehensive risk and climate impact analysis.
 Based on the 2010 risk data, Innsbruck's risk landscape was reassessed in terms of impacts and frequencies and located on maps.
 Natural hazards such as floods, avalanches, mudslides, waterlogging, drought, strong wind and heavy rain events were surveyed in detail, as were technical risks (fires and accidents), infrastructure and failure risks, and pandemics.
 Climate impacts were analyzed for 13 fields of action.

 The strategy derived from this concerns virtually all aspects of urban life.

-The goal is to adapt the city of Innsbruck to future climatic conditions in the best possible way through measures in order to reduce negative climate change impacts, but also to take advantage of resulting opportunities.
+The aim is to take measures to adapt the city of Innsbruck to future climatic conditions in the best possible way in order to reduce the negative effects of climate change, but also to take advantage of the resulting opportunities.

 Based on the strategy for adaptation to climate change in Innsbruck, the Action Plan 2020-2021 was developed as an implementation tool.
 It contains 15 concrete measures for the adaptation of Innsbruck to climate change in different areas.
 The spectrum ranges from "blue" measures (water as a cooling element) to "gray" measures of a technical nature (flood protection on the Inn, Sill and side streams) to "smart" measures (awareness raising and education).
 The central role is played by "green" aspects, which include the climate-friendly forest, green roofs and facades, square designs, tree planting and the sponge city principle.
 The measures are continuously expanded, evaluated and adapted.